simonhtet10/Closed-Loop-Buck-Converter/README.md

 | 10kΩ | 3.5V | 71kHz | Straight edges,rounded peaks- chose this  |
 | 4.7kΩ | 5.7V | 87kHZ | Fully sinusoidal |

-Each halving of R_int bought progressively less frequency while the hysteris span kept growing faster and past a point, the triangle degraded into a sinusoid.
+Each halving of R_int bought progressively less frequency while the hysteresis span kept growing faster and past a point, the triangle degraded into a sinusoid.
 With a linear ramp the mapping of the error output to the duty cycle is proportional- a the error voltage is halfway up the ramp gives 50% duty cycle, moving the error voltage by 10% moves the duty cycle by 10%.
 A rounded ramp breaks that so the aggressive tuning points were rejected despite yielding a frequency closer to target.
 The selected value keeps rounding confined to the peaks so the converter's nominal operating point sits on the linear section of the ramp.

-With this circuit topology, reaching 100kHz would require a dedicated fast comparator rather than a general op-amp, which is a compoentn-level limit.
+With this circuit topology, reaching 100kHz would require a dedicated fast comparator rather than a general op-amp, which is a component-level limit.

 ### Notable Bugs
 **Inverting Schmitt trigger**